anwielts/datasheet-for-dataset/README.md

 Status: Early preview (v0.x).
 The public API is evolving and subject to change.

 ## Features
-- Define and generate dataset datasheets programmatically
+- Focused support for tabular datasets with pandas and polars backends
-- Extensible building blocks for different data domains (images, sound, tabular)
+- Automatic summary statistics and data quality diagnostics
-- Pluggable layouts and structures to match your documentation needs
+- Markdown templates that combine manual answers with automated insights
-- Python-first: integrate directly into your data/ML workflows
+- CLI and Python APIs for integrating datasheet generation into workflows

 ## Installation
 Prerequisites: Python 3.10+